- Test Prep

 Erythropoietin (EPO) is a hormone produced by the kidney that promotes the formation of red blood cells by the bone marrow.

-The kidney cells that make erythropoietin are specialized so that they are sensitive to low oxygen levels in the blood that travels through the kidney.
+The kidney cells that make erythropoietin are sensitive to low oxygen levels in the blood that travels through the kidney.
 These cells make and release erythropoietin when the oxygen level is too low.
-The low oxygen level may indicate anemia, a diminished number of red blood cells, or hemoglobin molecules that carry oxygen through the body.
+A low oxygen level may indicate a diminished number of red blood cells (anemia), or hemoglobin molecules that carry oxygen through the body.

 Erythropoietin stimulates the bone marrow to produce more red blood cells.
-The resultant rise in red cells increases the oxygen-carrying capacity of the blood.
+The resulting rise in red cells increases the oxygen-carrying capacity of the blood.

 As the prime regulator of red cell production, erythropoietin's major functions are to:

 - Promote the development of red blood cells.

 - Initiate the synthesis of hemoglobin, the molecule within red blood cells that transports oxygen.

 Chemically, erythropoietin a protein with an attached sugar (a glycoprotein).
 It is one of a number of similar glycoproteins that serve as stimulants for the growth of specific types of blood cells in the bone marrow.

 Erythropoietin is produced to a lesser extent by the liver.
 Only about 10% of erythropoietin is produced in the liver.
 The erythropoietin gene has been found on human chromosome 7 (in band 7q21).
 Different DNA sequences flanking the erythropoietin gene act to control liver versus kidney production of erythropoietin.

 The erythropoietin hormone can be detected and measured in the blood.
 An abnormal level of erythropoietin in the blood can indicate bone marrow disorders, (such as polycythemia, or increased red blood cell production) kidney disease, or erythropoietin abuse.
 Testing erythropoietin blood levels is of value if: